This Help File Page was last Modified on 07/01/2018

 1.Debited (subtracted) from the Accounts Payable Liability Account,

-2.Credited (subtracted) from the General Ledger Asset Account of the associated Bank.
+2.Credited (subtracted) from the General Ledger Asset Account assigned to the associated Bank.